 The Gordon-Kearney Wing of The American Theatre officially opened and is named in honor of Mrs. Billie D. Gordon.

 The City merged the operation of the Hampton Arts Commission with Hampton Coliseum to form a department known as Hampton Coliseum/Hampton Arts Commission.
 It continues to work closely with the Hampton Commission on the Arts and the Hampton Arts Foundation to advance arts in the region.

-The Charles H. Taylor Arts Center is renamed as The Charles Taylor Visual Arts Center to more accurately reflect the visual arts component of Hampton Arts.
+The Charles H. Taylor Arts Center was renamed as The Charles H. Taylor Visual Arts Center to more accurately reflect the visual arts component of Hampton Arts.

 The City of Hampton migrated the Hampton Performing and Creative Arts Center under the Hampton Arts Education division.